 “Then you need to be on the lookout,” Amma whispered.
 “They’ll be back soon.”

 “Yes.”
 She closed her eyes.
 “It isn’t you I’ve been hiding from in this place.
 That harvest wasn’t the last.
 A third harvest is drawing closer and it will be the bloodiest; perhaps, the last.
 Different from the others.
 Next to it, all previous harvests will seem but the slightest of afflictions…”

 “In a week.
 On the day of spring equinox.”

-“In the south-west.
-In Albius, a little town on the shores of the Mannaz.
-And in the north…” She frowned.
+“In the South it will be in Albus, a little town on the shore of the Mannaz.
+In the North…” She frowned.
 “It will be in a small town at the foot of the mountains.
-Near the head of a large river, where an ancient railroad track passes through a tunnel.”
+There’s a tunnel in the mountains near an ancient railroad track and the head of a large river.”

 “And you think you can stop the disaster with this?”
 Amma nodded at the book.

 “I don’t know,” Hopper answered.

 “Wait.”
 She held him back.
 She took a step towards him and touched his shoulders with the tips of her fingers.
 “I haven’t said the most important thing…”

 “Him,” she repeated forcefully.
 “The one who made us end up in this world.
 The one we fled from.
 Our foe.
 The devourer of our world.
 The murderer of our gods.”